masthy/nservicestub/README.md

 nservicestub
 ============

-fake nservicebus hosted services which are difficult to set up for testing
+Fake nservicebus hosted services which are difficult to set up for testing.

+See the wiki for documentation

+Features are implemented upon request, create an issue if you need something.